MohamedHamdy1984/booking-course-plugin/TIMEZONE_HANDLING.md

 ## Overview

-This document outlines the comprehensive timezone handling system implemented in the Hamdy Booking Plugin.
+This document outlines the comprehensive timezone handling system implemented in the Soob Booking Plugin.
 The system ensures proper timezone conversion between user input, storage, and display across all interfaces.

 ## Key Principles